BloomTech-Labs/tally-ai-ds/README.md

 The app is currently piloting its functionality on hundreds of cafes and restaurants around the Phoenix, AZ area.

+Tally is a one-stop snapshot for understanding your businesses' Yelp reviews.

 ```
  "Data analytics is not just for big corporations.
-Your small business can stay on top of an ever changing marketplace with the power of Tally."
+ Your small business can stay on top of an ever changing
+ marketplace with the power of Tally."
 ```

 <img src="https://github.com/Nov05/pictures/blob/master/tally-labs19/2020-02-05%2016_30_17-Photos.png?raw=true">